Netflix/dispatch/MIGRATION_TO_UV.md

-# Migration Guide: From pip to uv
+# Migration Complete: Full uv and pyproject.toml Support

-This guide outlines the steps taken to migrate the Dispatch project from pip to uv for Python dependency management.
+This document describes the **complete migration** from pip to uv with full pyproject.toml support for Dispatch.

 ## What is uv?